 Adding glitter and luxury are the amazing globe geometric chandelier that beautifully branches out from the ceiling.
 The stunning eclectic piece of décor adds charm and delight for diners.

 The Royal Taj is located in the Mess Hall Heritage building in Singapore, nestled in the energetic hub of Sentosa.
-It serves mouthwatering delicacies from both modern Indian and international cuisines from a lively kitchen and fully stocked bar area.
+It serves mouth-watering delicacies from both modern Indian and international cuisines from a lively kitchen and fully stocked bar area.

 Though it has that luxurious air, it welcomes all team meetings and corporate events for larger participants.
 It also holds cocktail parties, dining, wedding celebrations and other more intimate events proving the space’s flexibility to customize and adapt with its amenities.

 Special occasions call for special venues and places like these offers to serve both.
 Whether it’s for a wedding, graduation, prom, momentous occasions should be immortalized in videos and photographs with the appropriate venue.
 Make every moment a treasure.
 With the availability of cameras today, anyone can capture memories, forever engraved in film.
 Or more precisely, flash memory.
-But the important take is to ensure that we hold our celebrations in high regard.
+But the important thing is to ensure that we hold our celebrations in high regard.

 Project: Royal Taj @ Sentosa (Singapore)

-Designer: ArtDecor Design Studio
+Interior Design: ArtDecor Design Studio